huggingface/blog/infinity-cpu-performance.md

 <br>
 <div style="background-color: #e6f9e6; padding: 8px; outline: 2px solid; border-radius: 10px; text-align: left;">
-  Infinity is no longer offered by Hugging Face as a commercial inference solution.
+  December 2022 Update: Infinity is no longer offered by Hugging Face as a commercial inference solution.
 To deploy and accelerate your models, we recommend the following new solutions:

   * [Inference Endpoints](https://huggingface.co/docs/inference-endpoints/index) to easily deploy models on dedicated infrastructure managed by Hugging Face.